This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Run a lime wedge around the rim of a glass.
-Dip the edge of the glass in kosher salt and fill with ice.
+Dip the rim of the glass in salt, then fill with ice.

-• Add a few ice cubes in a cocktail shaker and add the tequila, orange liqueur, and lime juice.
+• Add a few ice cubes to a cocktail shaker and add the tequila, orange liqueur, lime juice, and sweetener (if using).
 Cover and shake to combine.

 • Strain the margarita into the prepared glass and garnish with a lime slice.